German New Guinea: Imperial German Pacific protectorates

 By the German–Spanish Treaty of 1899, Germany bought from Spain the Caroline Islands and the Mariana Islands (excluding Guam, which had been ceded to the US after the 1898 Spanish–American War) for 25 million pesetas (equivalent to 16,600,000 goldmarks).
 These islands became a protectorate and were administered from German New Guinea.
-The Marshall Islands were added in 1906.
+The Marshall Islands, which had been a German protectorate since 1885, were annexed to German New Guinea in 1906.

 Forced labour policy

 To expand the highly profitable plantations, the Germans needed more workers.
 The government sent military expeditions to take direct control of more areas from 1899 to 1914.
 Instead of voluntary recruitment it became a matter of forced mobilisation.
 The government enforced new laws that required the tribes to furnish four weeks of labour per person annually and payment of a poll tax in cash, thereby forcing reluctant local inhabitants into the work force.
 The government did explore the choice of voluntary recruitment of labourers from China, Japan, and Micronesia, but only a few hundred came.
 After 1910 the government tried to ameliorate the impact by ending the recruitment of women in some areas and entirely closing other areas to recruiting.
-The planters protested German forced labor policies vehemently, deciding to go to war with the whites, and the government responded by sending 4 warships with 745 troops to defeat the Sokehs workers and impose the forced labour policy.
+The planters protested German forced labor policies vehemently and initiated what would go on to be called the Sokehs rebellion.
+The government responded by sending 4 warships with 745 troops to defeat the Sokehs workers and impose the forced labour policy.
 They arrived in January 1911 and by February 1911 the Sokehs leader had surrendered.